 Have you ever taken over a classroom in the middle of the year only to find that all the visual schedules the students had, all their communication tools for the room, the visual supports, and much of the teaching materials left with the teacher?
 Probably because it was stuff she purchased and/or made.
 It belonged to her.
 Makes perfect sense that she would take it with her.
 But where does that leave you on January 3….or the students?
 You don’t have the same materials that the last teacher had.
 So the schedule format might change, the teaching materials might be different, etc.

 TpT for Schools now also has a classroom license.
-It costs a bit more than a regular license, but it has a real advantage for schools.
-If a teacher leaves, the material can be licensed to the teacher who replaces him or her.
-And then the material is in the classroom for your to use when you step in.
-And the students use the same supports and teaching tools they have used all year long.
+It costs a bit more than a regular license, but here’s its advantage: If a teacher leaves, the material can be licensed to the teacher who replaces him or her.
+And then the material stays when a teacher leaves and the students use the same supports and teaching tools they have used all year long.

 Still hesitant about talking to your school administrators about TpT for Schools?